SeregPie/THREE.TextTexture/README.md

 *read-only*

-Combined font properties.
+The combined font properties.

 ---

 `.textAlign = 'center'`

-Horizontal alignment of the text lines.
-Possible values are `'center'`, `'left'` and `'right'`.<br/>Changing the value will redraw the canvas if `autoRedraw` is `true`.
+The horizontal alignment of the text lines.
+Possible values are `'center'`, `'left'` and `'right'`.

+Changing the value will redraw the canvas if `autoRedraw` is `true`.

 ---

 `.lineHeight = 1.15`

-Height of a text line.
-The pixels are calculated relative to the font size.<br/>Changing the value will redraw the canvas if `autoRedraw` is `true`.
+The height of a text line.
+The pixels are calculated relative to the font size.

+Changing the value will redraw the canvas if `autoRedraw` is `true`.

 ---

 `.padding = 0.25`

-Space around the text inside the canvas.
-The pixels are calculated relative to the font size.<br/>Changing the value will redraw the canvas if `autoRedraw` is `true`.
+The space around the text inside the canvas.
+The pixels are calculated relative to the font size.

+Changing the value will redraw the canvas if `autoRedraw` is `true`.

 ---